QubitPi/general-relativity/README.md

 To me, Physics is a simplified version of Philosophy of how world actually works.
 Astrophysics is my favorite branch of Physics because

-1. it stands as an opposing side of my familiar Quantum Mechanics, which allows to think about lots of problems from a different perspective, and
+1. it stands as an opposing side of my familiar Quantum Mechanics, which allows me to think about lots of problems from a different perspective, and
-2. __those who masters GR or Physics in general has their best advantage to analyze Business or Technical problems in a systematic, logical, and correct way__
+2. __those who masters GR or Physics in general has their best advantage to learn and analyze Business or Technical problems in a systematic, logical, and correct way__

 I, hereby, present my ongoing effort of
 [__Study Notes on General Theory of Relativity__][Study Notes on General Relativity], the "Math" behind our universe